emptykid/vite-uxp-starter/README.md

 Sadly, there seems to bugs in the plugin, which makes `vite build --watch` not work as excepted.
 See this [issue](https://github.com/vitejs/vite/issues/6133), So I added a isolate `node-watch` to watch files.

+If you would like to use `Webpack` , see this project [webpack-uxp-start](https://github.com/emptykid/webpack-uxp-starter)

 ## License